Cross-Modal Causal Intervention for Medical Report Generation: Methodology

-Motivated by the work of SimVLM~\cite{wang2021simvlm}, we extract image features from the first three blocks of ResNet101~\cite{he2016deep} as prefix tokens in the PLM.
-Simultaneously, the text is randomly divided into two parts, with one part generated by another under the guidance of the obtained image tokens.
-In cases where the corresponding image is missing, the PLM can still be trained using only the text, similar to SimVLM.
-Let $h_v \in \mathbb{R}^{\frac{HW}{P^2}\times d}$ denote the image token extracted from the raw image $I$, where $P$ represents the patch size and $d$ is the embedding size.
+Motivated by the work of SimVLM~\cite{wang2021simvlm}, we extract image features from the first three blocks of ResNet101~\cite{he2016deep} as prefix tokens for the \red{RadCARE}.
+Simultaneously, the text is randomly divided into two parts, with one part generated by another under the guidance of the obtained image tokens. \red{In cases where the corresponding image is missing, the \red{RadCARE} can still be trained using only the text.} Let $h_v \in \mathbb{R}^{\frac{HW}{P^2}\times d}$ denote the image token extracted from the raw image $I$, where $P$ represents the patch size and $d$ is the embedding size.
 Then, $\{{w}_{{np}}, \ldots, {w}_{n}\}$ represents the postfix sequence following the textual description $h_w$ of length $n_p\ge 0$.
 Thus, the formulation is as follows:

 Here, $\theta$ denotes the trainable parameters of the model, $h_v$ represents the visual embedding with a trainable 2D positional encoding, $h_w$ is learned based on a fixed vocabulary and serves as the prefix received by the encoder, and $n$ denotes the length of the report.